sripranav9/AirlineReservation/app/README.md

         AND available_seats > 0 AND flight_status != 'canceled'
 		''', (origin_code, destination_code, departure_date))
     ```
     *Explanation: The query fetches all the required details from the `flight` table by checking for flights that are not cancelled and have atleast 1 available seat.
-The dynamic pricing follows the strategy where the ticket will cost 25% more than the base price if the flight capacity is above 80%.*
+The dynamic pricing follows the strategy where the ticket will cost 25% more than the base price if the flight capacity is above 80%.
+Then customer is then taken to the purchase page to continue.
+The same query is used to display the return flights as well.*
   - Query 2: Fetch the flight status based on the details from the form.
     ```python
     #paste the sql query from the flask app here